MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Methodology

 where each entry $\tau_i$ consists of a prompt $p_i$, its associated response $r_i$, and a set of scores $\mathcal{S}_i = \{s_{help}, s_{corr}, s_{coh}, s_{comp}, s_{verb}\}$, corresponding to the dimensions of \emph{helpfulness}, \emph{correctness}, \emph{coherence}, \emph{complexity}, and \emph{verbosity}.
 The test set is denoted as

 where only prompts are available, and corresponding responses are generated during evaluation.
-Our objective is to generate structured reasoning assets from $\mathcal{D}_{train}$ that can later be retrieved and utilized to optimize new prompts and their responses.
+Our objective is to generate structured reasoning assets from $\mathcal{D}_{train}$ that can be retrieved to optimize new prompts and their corresponding responses.
 Thus, the training phase serves as \emph{data generation}, while the test phase operates as a \emph{retrieval-augmented optimization} pipeline.

 Throughout this framework, we employ several specialized agents denoted as $G$.
 Each agent is designed with a distinct functional role: $G_{\text{exp}}$ explains metric-level outcomes, $G_{\text{diag}}$ diagnoses weaknesses and trade-offs, $G_{\text{syn}}$ synthesizes actionable directives, $G_{\text{ana}}$ analyzes retrieved examples, and $G_{\text{ref}}$ refines prompts into optimized versions.
 These agents are executed in sequential order within their respective phases, and their outputs are explicitly stored for later retrieval and reasoning.
 The overview of the \textbf{MA-SAPO} framework is shown in Figure~\ref{fig:framework}.